 In order to find out about connections, we recommend you use the map and journey planner by Leipziger Verkehrsbetriebe, Leipzig’s official public transport.
 You can also get a map at the LVB service center in Peters-/Markgrafenstraße or at the LVB office inside the main station.
-In addition, you can download the EasyGO app journey planner on your phone.
-It is free and available for Android und iOS.
+Download the EasyGO app journey planner on your phone or the new Leipzig Mobile App that combines public transport, rental cars and bikes.
+The apps are free and available for Android und iOS.

 You can find all info on tickets and prices for public transport in Leipzig here.

 During WGT, Leipzig Transport operates the black tram line which runs regularly back and forth between the city center and the „agra“ festival site in the south of Leipzig.
 The exact schedule will be announced in the LVB news.

 As the WGT venues are spread out all over the city, allow enough time to get from A to B!
 Fortunately, Leipzig is quite a compact city and thanks to the new city tunnel it is now even easier to get around by car.
 There is also a direct S-Bahn train connecting the south of Leipzig and the main station in the north of the city center.